markuptitan/ACN-syllabus/content/data-science/foundational-short-course/3-why-python-and-git/_index.md

 ---
-title: "Why Python and Git"
-ready: True
+_db_id: 1087
 content_type: topic
+ready: true
+title: Why Python and Git
 ---

 Data science is about statistics, insights, knowledge.
 Data science is made possible by a set of tools.